 Dad and Partner Pay (DaPP) — 2026 Rates

-Note: From 1 July 2026, Dad and Partner Pay is being merged into the expanded Parental Leave Pay scheme, with families able to share the full 22 weeks between parents.
-The information below reflects the current separate scheme:
+Note: Dad and Partner Pay has been merged into the expanded Parental Leave Pay scheme from 1 July 2026.
+Families can now share the full 26 weeks between parents, with 20 days reserved for the other parent.
+The table below reflects the former separate scheme for reference:

 | Detail | Amount |